SHUR1K-N/DecoyNinja-Fake-Submissions-Generator/README.md

 # DecoyNinja: Fake Submissions Generator

 ## Description & Usage
 A unique and super-dope tool that can batch-generate genuinely corrupted-seeming PDF files that are all uniquely random in file size & the bytes in them — no two files will ever be of the same size or byte combination, *ever*.
-These generated PDFs have genuine PDF file signatures for the more computer-smart testers, and will always show as corrupted or damaged in PDF viewers — ideal for online submissions without any *actual* submission material.
+These generated PDFs also have genuine PDF file signatures for the more computer-smart testers, and will always show as corrupted or damaged in PDF viewers — ideal for online submissions without any *actual* submission material.

 <div align="center">
 <img src="https://raw.githubusercontent.com/SHUR1K-N/DecoyNinja-Fake-Submissions-Generator/master/Images/Example.png" >